MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 ###### [Docs Assembler](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler):
 {: .nt-fr-ul-header}

-- is a specialised text editor for building and managing complex documentation.
+- Is a specialised text editor for building and managing complex documentation.
-- is useful for adapting a core set of instructions to real-world scenarios without duplicating text.
+- Eliminates documentation redundancy by adapting core instructions to real-world scenarios without duplicating text.
-- creates a single, authoritative system where your organisation's entire knowledge base is interconnected and always consistent.
+- Creates a single, authoritative system where your organisation's entire knowledge base is interconnected and always consistent.

 It allows you to capture complex thinking and simplify intricate systems into a single source of truth.
 The result is a dynamic, auditable, and unified decision system that can guide an entire organisation, even through a crisis.
 It works by mapping out precise, authorised paths for resolving critical situations - all grounded in your organisation's verifiable knowledge.
 These paths can be used directly or referenced by AI Agents to improve customer support.

-This entire website is a live example.
-The 'Vertical Kitchen Garden Planner' demo below shows the kind of detailed pathways you can build using [Docs Assembler's](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler) text files.
+This entire website is a live example, a dynamic guide built using [Docs Assembler](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler), with the 'Vertical Kitchen Garden Planner' demo below showcasing the intricate, adaptive pathways you can create with [Docs Assembler's](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler) text files

 ### The Problem with Traditional Manuals